tsynode/mcp-workshop/lab01-hello-claude/README.md

 - "Use the hello tool to greet me in Spanish"

 Claude will connect to your MCP server, discover the available tools, and use them as requested.
 You'll see the entire interaction flow, including tool discovery, parameter validation, and response handling.

+## Why Claude Desktop for Testing?

+This workshop uses Claude Desktop as the primary testing environment for MCP servers because:

+1. **Intuitive User Experience**: AI assistants provide a natural interface for testing tools and resources, eliminating the need for custom UIs or complex CLI commands

+2. **Real-world Usage Pattern**: This reflects the emerging trend where users prefer to interact with outside world through the AI assistants they already know and love.

+3. **Universal Compatibility**: If your MCP server works with Claude Desktop, it will work with any Agentic AI that implements the MCP standard (Amazon Bedrock, OpenAI, Google Gemini, etc.)

 ### Reality Check